mpeyfuss/luci-market/README.md

 - **User-managed stale orders**: users, frontends, and indexers are expected to manage stale listings and stale bids.
 Fulfillment paths re-check ownership, approval, allowlist status, trait validity, expiration, sanctions status, and payment amount.
 - **Re-approved orders can reactivate**: removing a collection or token blocks fulfillment while removed, but existing unexpired orders can become executable again if allowlisted later.
 - **Fixed-gas ETH transfers**: ETH payouts use `call` with `100_000` gas.
 This supports normal EOAs and many smart wallets while bounding recipient execution, but recipients requiring more gas can cause their own payout path to revert.
+- **Current royalty recipient availability**: existing listings pay their snapshotted royalty amount to the recipient returned by the current royalty model.
+If that recipient cannot accept ETH within the fixed gas cap, settlement reverts.
 - **Allowed collection trust**: settlement uses `transferFrom` and assumes allowed ERC-721 collections behave correctly.

 ## Security Considerations